 Instead of saving romance for Valentine's Day, anniversaries, or each other's birthdays, make it a part of everyday life.
 Incorporate small habits that express how much you love each other into your day.
 This could be as simple as praising or kissing each other goodbye every morning.

 Take the time to learn and understand each other's love languages.
 Simply talk about how you each like to express and receive love or take the official test here.

 This valuable information will help you show each other love in meaningful ways.
 You'll both feel loved, and it'll do wonders for your relationship.

 Forget about matching outfits; here's what you can do to feel that team spirit:

 It's about more than simply seeing yourselves as a team.
 Create a culture of collaboration and support in your relationship.
 Good teamwork also means not shutting each other out or letting solvable issues create distance between you.

-Remember to be mindful of each other's thoughts and feelings: there's no room for selfish or thoughtless decisions — especially when they affect the team.
+Remember to be mindful of each other's thoughts and feelings: there's no room for selfish or high maintenance — especially when they affect the team.

 Focus on the bigger picture

 It's not about who does more; it's about being a team and working together.
-Instead of keeping score, focus on the bigger picture.
+Instead of a transactional relationship where you are both keeping score, focus on the bigger picture.